weewx/weewx/docs_src/weectl/station.md

   --dry-run             Print what would happen, but do not actually do it.
 ```

+### config

+Path to the configuration file to be updated.
+The directory of the path will
+become the value for `WEEWX_ROOT` in the configuration file.
+Default is
+`~/weewx-data/weewx.conf`.

+### no-prompt

-When used with the `--no-prompt` option, `weectl station reconfigure` will modify specific parameters with no interaction.
-For example, this would set the station altitude to 35 feet:
+When used with the `--no-prompt` option, `weectl station reconfigure` will
+modify specific parameters with no interaction.
+For example, this would set
+the station altitude to 35 feet:

 ```shell
 weectl station reconfigure --altitude=35,foot --no-prompt